AFP-Medialab/invid-verification-plugin/README.md

 ## Third party api keys

-This plugin use Google Analytics, Google Map and Slack API (for feedback).
-This tools required your own keys which can be set in one config file: js/config.js.
-You also need to set production variable to true.
+This plugin use Google Analytics and Slack API that required your own keys.
+Please use yours on the files below:

+    Google-analytics: js/ga.js (line 5) and js/menu.js (ling 5)
+    Slack: js/jquery.feedback_me.js (line 821)